Abysxx/Alstolfo-Launcher/README.md

 - If the user has the option "Default To Auto" this will automaticly switch to the auto proxy setting instead of having the user manually click it on fail

 **Update/Re-Install**
-- This gets the newest version of roblox's MacOS application and attempts to sets it up in a way that bypasses my schools detection for roblox
+- This gets the newest version of Roblox's macOS application and attempts to set it up in a way that bypasses my school's detection for Roblox.

 **Manage Proxies**
 - This is an editor where you can add and delete proxies